 "Ouch.
 Whaddyou do to piss it off?" he asked, watching her stock up.

 "I didn't invite it to a christening," she responded with matching eye roll.

-Now fully reloaded, she cocked her pistol with a highly satisfying, tactile click.
+Now fully reloaded, she cocked her pistol with a satisfying, tactile click.
 As she shoved it into the holster at her side, she slowly sat back on her heels.

 Off to the south side of the valley she could just make out the blurry shapes of Dog and the surreal litter of strider corpses on the ground.
 He and a handful of rebels trained in the use of rocket launchers - Sam among them - were the last line of defense keeping the research complex secure.
 Up in the sky, a swarm of little black dots like a flock of crows seethed over the battlefield: shield scanners, dropping hopper mines onto the field below.
 She shook her head morosely as she remembered the lightweight weapon on her belt.
 The other side had monstrous creatures with warp cannons, and she had a pistol.
-"I just feel useless in this fight," she admitted.
+"I gotta admit, I feel pretty useless," she admitted.
 She spoke with her hand on her necklace and a faraway expression, as though she weren't really talking to him.
 "All I've been able to do is pick off hunters and make supply runs.
 I never considered just how screwed we'd be without the gravity gun."